-More often than not, as a software tester, you aim to support the team in a way that you come up with and maintain processes, investigate and think of best ways to approach testing when you’re dealing with several projects and clients, or explore new, and also improve existing tools that will make your testing work easier, more efficient, and better aligned with the product specifics you’re in charge of testing.
+More often than not, as a software tester, you aim to support the team in a way that you come up with and maintain processes, investigate and think of the best ways to approach QA testing when you’re dealing with several projects and clients, or explore new, and also improve existing tools that will make your testing work easier, more efficient, and better aligned with the product specifics you’re in charge of testing.

-As time passes, you gain new discoveries while testing.
+As time passes, you gain new discoveries while QA testing.
 You also begin to acquire broader product (or service) knowledge.
-At this point, you get to apply all the processes, alongside with your critical thinking, in order for you to tackle all the potential obstacles that you might face.
+At this point, you get to apply all the QA testing processes, alongside with your critical thinking, in order for you to tackle all the potential obstacles that you might face.
 Needless to say, (however, I will dare to say it) - no approach should be the same.

 With that said, as your career progresses, one of the sweet-sour challenges of transferring all of the accumulated thinking and processes is manifested when coming to or joining a new and established team.
 What makes it even more cumbersome is the fact that sometimes the new team has never had a full-time dedicated software tester, to begin with.
 Here’s where our story starts.

 One thing to clarify right away is that everything you come up with is potentially going to be challenged and questioned.
 This will most probably occur in teams where team members have previously worked and collaborated with QA.
 Since those experiences tend to tip on both sides of the scale, brace yourself to prepare and stand up for your ideas, if necessary.
 Not saying that asking questions is in any way, shape, or form a bad thing but bear this in mind - things are going to be challenged, and that is something good because it is one of the most efficient ways of enhancing and iterating.
 An additional bonus: It usually goes both ways.